oliver748/ratings-extractor/README.md

 # What does it do?
-Creates a colorcoded spreadsheet (.xlsx) that shows the ratings for each episode in each season for a specific TV show.
+Creates a (customizable) colorcoded spreadsheet (.xlsx) that shows the ratings for each episode in each season for a specific TV show.

 # Instructions
 1. Install required libraries using 'pip install -r requirements.txt'